4th Generation High Performance Ignition upgrade.

 Due to extremely short supply only one 4th Gen Ignition Set allowed per customer.
-Only 5 sets left in stock, then no more until mid-2022.

 In proven lab test the new "Gen 4" CDI & Magneto Coil produces a whopping 5KV more available voltage than the "Gen 1", Gen 2 and the Gen 3 magneto field coils.
 See pictures: